Hemolytic Disease of the Newborn (HDN)

 What is hemolytic disease of the newborn?

-Hemolytic disease of the newborn (HDN) is a blood problem in newborns.
+Hemolytic disease of the newborn (HDN) is a blood problem in newborn babies.
 It occurs when your baby’s red blood cells break down at a fast rate.
 It’s also called erythroblastosis fetalis.

 All people have a blood type (A, B, AB, or O).
 Everyone also has an Rh factor (positive or negative).
 There can be a problem if a mother and baby have a different blood type and Rh factor.

 HDN happens most often when an Rh negative mother has a baby with an Rh positive father.
-If the baby’s Rh factor is positive, like his or her father’s, this can be an issue if the baby’s red blood cells cross to the Rh negative mother.
+If the baby’s Rh factor is positive, like their father’s, this can be an issue if the baby’s red blood cells cross to the Rh negative mother.

 This often happens at birth when the placenta breaks away.
 But it may also happen any time the mother’s and baby’s blood cells mix.
 This can occur during a miscarriage or fall.
 It may also happen during a prenatal test.
 These can include amniocentesis or chorionic villus sampling.
 These tests use a needle to take a sample of tissue.
 They may cause bleeding.